discourse/discourse/docs/INSTALL-digital-ocean.md

 You should see Staff topics and the Admin Quick Start Guide.
 Please read it!

+(If you *don't* get any email from your install, and are unable to register a new admin account, please see our [Email Troubleshooting checklist](https://meta.discourse.org/t/troubleshooting-email-on-a-new-discourse-install/16326).)

 # Post-Install Maintenance

 To **upgrade Discourse to the latest version**, visit `/admin/docker` and follow the instructions.